damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/7. Maintenance/README.md

     - Cleaning
     - Lubricating
     - Regular inspections or service.
 These can be carried out on a time-based schedule or on a usage-based schedule.
+       - Maintenance according tr predetermined intervals
+       - Maintenance according to prescribed criteria
     - Regular adjusting machinery if it's necessary
     - Environmental management
        - Protection against the hot or cold weather conditions
-       - Cheking the tempreture
        - Determining the acceptable temperature range
+       -
+       -
-       - ...
+       -
 2. Identify the defective components
     - Outline the main troubleshooting of the system components
     - Identify how to detect a defective component